SSG05/BidApp/README.md

 # Bidding Project

-This is a React-based e-commerce application that includes various features such as user authentication, product management, order management, and supplier management.
+This is a React-based bidding application that includes various features such as user authentication, product management, order management etc.

 ## Installation